Should you be using pathlib?

 Operating systems take different approaches with file paths - LINUX uses / as a separator where Windows uses \.

-Because of this complexity portability is a key concern - both os.path and pathlib offer portable ways to construct paths.
+Both os.path and pathlib offer portable ways to construct paths.
 This means the same piece of Python code can be run on either LINUX or Windows, with the path created being compatible with that OS.

 os offers os.path.join to create a file path: